safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Execute Transaction

-Anyone can execute the transaction once it has the approved number of signers.
-In this example, owner 1 will execute the transaction and pay the gas fees.
+Anyone can execute the Safe transaction once it has the required number of signatures.
+In this example, owner 1 will execute the transaction and pay for the gas fees.

 ```tsx
 const safeTransaction = await safeService.getTransaction(safeTxHash)